jvanasco/pyramid_sqlassist/README.md

 	# commit
 	transaction.commit()

-in this event, both object1 and object2 will be committed by transaction.commit()
+in this event, both object1 and object2 will be committed by `transaction.commit()`

-You must explicitly call a rollback after the Assertion Error
+You must explicitly invoke a `rollback` after the `AssertionError`

 # Reflected Tables

-this is disabled right now.  it's totally janky.  someone else can fix it if they want
+this package once supported trying to handle table reflection.
+It is being removed unless someone wants to do a better job.